 In order to connect the 4-foot difference in ground elevation, we incorporated a gently sloping ramp that provided informal seating areas throughout its length.
 We tried to balance the rigidity of the hardscape in this compact site by cutting uneven gaps in between the pavement.
 This helps rainwater to find its course amid the paved surface.

 Although the ecological role of this pocket park is finite, it resonated with many visitors who felt the absence of green spaces and nearby parks in their neighborhoods.
 Those who initially doubted this project were experiencing it and demanding for more of these pocket parks in their locality.
 This pilot project was a strategic approach to extend our initiatives into other areas that required decisive interventions.

-The park is presently maintained at zero cost due to the choice of materials plants and through voluntary care of the employees of some local businesses.
-This would not have been possible if we hadn’t consulted, engaged with them in the planning and execution of the project.
+We carefully transplanted grown-up trees along with perennials and native grasses, deviating from conventional urban greening practices.
+The pocket park requires minimal maintenance due to the selection of materials and plants, as well as the voluntary care provided by employees of local businesses.
+This would not have been possible without actively engaging with them in the planning and implementation phase of the project.